LordDraagonLive/LordDraagonLive/README.md

 ### Hi there, I'm Buddhi Adhikari 👋

 - 🔭 I’m currently working on ...
-Everything and Nothing
+Everything and Nothing (Open Banking)
 - 🌱 I’m currently learning ...
-Blazor
+Angular & Azure
 - 👯 I’m looking to collaborate on ... .NET
 - 🤔 I’m looking for help with ...
 Nothing really
 - 💬 Ask me about ...
 Python, Blockchain and .NET